Phylum: Magnoliophyta - Class: Liliopsida - Order: Orchidales - Family: Orchidaceae

 This orchid is both localised and rare - or is it just very difficult to spot?
 It is, after all, entirely greenish-yellow and blends in rather well with surrounding plants.

-The scientific name diphylla means 'two leaves' - they are usually to be found part way up the stems of the plants, although in some examples there are several pairs, some close to the base of the plants, and others higher up the stems.
+The leaves are usually found part way up the stems of the plants, although in some examples there are several pairs, some close to the base of the plants, and others higher up the stems.

 The flowers are tiny and also greenish yellow.
 Each spike can carry up to 45 of these tiny bell-shaped flowers, which appear in the very early spring - from January through to the end of April at the latest.